 In order to give some context to the discussion below, consider an application which spans multiple network hosts.
-The basic mechanism for communication is the same whether sending to an actor on the local JVM or to a remote actor, but of course there will be observable differences in the latency of delivery (possibly also depending on the bandwidth of the network link and the message size) and the reliability.
-In case of a remote message send there are obviously more steps involved which means that more can go wrong.
-Another aspect is that local sending will just pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a remote transport will place a limit on the message size.
+The basic mechanism for communication is the same whether sending to an actor on the local JVM or to a remote actor, but there will be observable differences in the latency of delivery (possibly also depending on the bandwidth of the network link and the message size) and the reliability.
+In case of a remote message send there are more steps involved which means that more can go wrong.
+Another aspect is that local sending will pass a reference to the message inside the same JVM, without any restrictions on the underlying object which is sent, whereas a remote transport will place a limit on the message size.

 Writing your actors such that every interaction could possibly be remote is the safe, pessimistic bet.
 It means to only rely on those properties which are always guaranteed and which are discussed in detail below.
-This has of course some overhead in the actor’s implementation.
+This has some overhead in the actor’s implementation.
 If you are willing to sacrifice full location transparency—for example in case of a group of closely collaborating actors—you can place them always on the same JVM and enjoy stricter guarantees on message delivery.
 The details of this trade-off are discussed further below.